noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 'The Central Park Five' makes its view very clear from the start that the boys are innocent.
 Viewers are told and shown that the boys are innocent, and from then, taken through the uphill battle that the accused fought not only against the charges put against them, but against the racial stereotypes and injustice they face throughout their conviction.
 It is stated and proven multiple times throughout the feature that the results of their trial were not determined by their actions on the night that the crime took place.
 Jim Dywer, a journalist that reported on the case while it was ongoing claimed that "the truth and reality and justice were not a part of it", and that, in reality, the case was just a proxy war fueled by the racial injustice that plagued the city of New York at the time.

 In hindsight, this is obvious and the case is well regarded as one of the most well known examples of racial bias, misarrange and overall failures of both the justice system, and the media's ability to remain unbiased and factual.
-However, just because this is one of the most well known examples and
+However, just because 'The Central Park Five's